Trump says "no deal" was reached with Democrats to extend DACA

 "The WALL, which is already under construction in the form of new renovation of old and existing fences and walls, will continue to be built," he wrote.

 "Does anybody really want to throw out good, educated and accomplished young people who have jobs, some serving in the military?
-Really! ...They have been in our country for many years through no fault of their own — brought in by parents at young age.
-Plus BIG border security," Trump posted about DACA recipients.
+Really!"
+Trump posted about DACA recipients.
+"They have been in our country for many years through no fault of their own — brought in by parents at young age.
+Plus BIG border security."

-"The wall will come later," he added of his plan to build a wall along the Mexico border.
-"The wall is going to be built, it will be funded a little bit later."
+"The wall is going to be built.
+It will be funded a little bit later," Trump said.

-Trump added that Senate Majority Leader Mitch McConnell, R-Ky., and House Speaker Paul Ryan, R-Wis., were backed the plan.
+Later in Florida, the president said, "if the wall is going to be obstructed ... then we're not doing anything."

-And when asked by a reporter if he supported amnesty, Trump cupped his hands to his lips and said, "DACA — the word is DACA."
+When asked if he supported amnesty, Trump cupped his hands to his lips and said, "DACA — the word is DACA."

+Trump also said he was "not looking at citizenship" or "amnesty" for Dreamers but instead the discussion is about "taking care of people."

+Earlier, the president said Senate Majority Leader Mitch McConnell, R-Ky., and House Speaker Paul Ryan, R-Wis., backed the plan.
+McConnell's office said Trump had called Thursday morning, and the senator said in a statement, "We look forward to receiving the Trump administration’s legislative proposal."

-His tweets and remarks came just hours after Senate Minority Leader Chuck Schumer and House Minority Leader Nancy Pelosi, following a dinner meeting with Trump, said they’d reached a deal with the president "to enshrine the protections of DACA into law quickly, and to work out a package of border security, excluding the wall, that’s acceptable to both sides."
+Trump's tweets and remarks came just hours after he held a dinner meeting with Senate Minority Leader Chuck Schumer, D-N.Y., and House Minority Leader Nancy Pelosi, D-Calif., after which the pair said they’d reached a deal with the president "to enshrine the protections of DACA into law quickly, and to work out a package of border security, excluding the wall, that’s acceptable to both sides."

-Schumer and Pelosi, in a joint statement Thursday morning, said Trump's tweets "are not inconsistent with the agreement reached last night."
+Schumer and Pelosi, in a joint statement Thursday morning, added that Trump's tweets "are not inconsistent with the agreement reached last night."

 The pair said "there was no final deal" but that "both sides agreed that the wall would not be any part of this agreement."